 Adjustment of the results framework.
 This is relatively straightforward for the 2017 programme and adjustments are expected to be minor.
 Mario is in ongoing communication with Lauren regarding this process.
 It does not require input from MG at this time although final adjustments will be submitted for MG approval.

 “Inception exercise” with countries focal points, intended as a start of the year planning opportunity to ensure alignment on deliverables, activities, timeframe, and risks/mitigation associated with delivery of the 2017 programme.
 This will require action by the agencies.
+A priority focus is required for Ethiopia, Liberia, Indonesia and DRC, which were the countries signaled by Norway as the ones needing more clarity of deliverables and national ownership.

 These adjustments would not involve revision of the 2017 pro-doc, given that it was already approved by the IC, but rather will serve as additional information to request the transfer of the remaining fund allocation.